eggerj/cospliceModNet/README.md

 # cospliceModNet

-This repository contains Python and R scripts for performing co-splicing module network inference using complex splicing variants quantified from the MAJIQ framework for complex alternative splicing.
+This repository contains Python and R scripts for performing de novo network inference of co-splicing modules using complex alternative splicing variants.
+Complex splicing variants are annotated and quantified using the MAJIQ framework for complex alternative splicing.
+MAJIQ quantifies complex splicing in the form of local splicing variants (LSVs).
+Prior to network inference we formulate LSVs into splice variant regions (SVRs) representing variation in splicing levels across samples for a cluster of LSVs within a given gene.
 Simulated local splicing variant (LSV) percent spliced in (PSI) values have been created in the form of output files from MAJIQ to use as an example.

 ## Creating Sample TSV Files of LSV PSI Quantities Using MAJIQ Framework